vanessadenardin/pet-sitter-app/README.md

 1. Install git
 1. Install Ruby (version indicated: ruby 2.7.2p137)
-1. Run `make install` to install Ruby gems through `bundler` and generate an initial database json file
+1. Run `make install` to:
+    - install Ruby gems through `bundler`
+    - generate an initial database json file
+    - build a local gem for this application
+    - install the built gem
+1. Once the installation is complete, run `make exec` to start the application using the local built gem
+1. If you want to run the tests suite, just run `make test`

-1. The `Makefile` allow you to change some settings for the application installation:
+The `Makefile` allow you to change some settings for the application installation:
     - `username`/`password` - initial username and password | `make install USERNAME=<user> PASSWORD=<password>` (default is `admin`/`123456`)

 - Expected command result: